FireFather/fire/docs/README.md

 ## a modern, move-importance model that spreads available time across a horizon with guardrails

-“Optimal” and “maximum” budgets per move
+“Optimal” and “maximum” time budgets per move

 Increment awareness and ponder bonus